 Dr John Lunn John is a Senior Research Scientist at MPIMPP.
 He has a long-standing interest in understanding how plants determine the fate of carbon fixed during photosynthesis.
-His current work focuses on a sugar-signalling metabolite, trehalose 6-phosphate.
-Forward and reverse genetic approaches are combined with transcript, protein and metabolite analyses to identify components of sugar-signalling pathways, with the long term goal of understanding carbon allocation at the whole-plant level and how to engineer this for improvements in crop yields.
+His current work focuses on the sugar-signalling metabolite, trehalose 6-phosphate.
+Forward and reverse genetic approaches are combined with transcript, protein and metabolite analyses to identify components of sugar-signalling pathways, with the long term goal of understanding carbon allocation at the whole-plant level.

 Dr. Stéphanie Arrivault Stéphanie is currently a postdoc in Mark Stitt’s lab.
 She gained her PhD in plant molecular biology from the MPIMP where she studied the role of a putative metal transport protein in Arabidopsis.
 Her research is focused on the elucidation of carbon fluxes in C3 and C4 photosynthesis by use of dynamic 13CO2 labeling coupled with LC-MS/MS quantification.